basilstotz/puavo-image-utils/README.md

 # puavo-img-tool

-This a simple minimalistic "framework" aimed to easyly patch PuavoOS images.
+This a very simple and minimalistic programm aimed to easyly patch PuavoOS images.

 Some background knowledge about PuavoOS images: